werowe/mist/README.md

 mist.mqtt.on = false
 mist.mqtt.host = "192.168.10.33"
 mist.mqtt.port = 1883
-# mist listens this topic for incoming requests
+# mist listens to this topic for incoming requests
 mist.mqtt.subscribeTopic = "foo"
-# mist answers in this topic with the results
+# mist replies to this topic with the results
 mist.mqtt.publishTopic = "foo"

 # default settings for all contexts
 # timeout for each job in context
 mist.contextDefaults.timeout = 100 days
-# mist can kill context after job finished (off by default)
+# mist can kill context after the job is finished (off by default)
 mist.contextDefaults.disposable = false

 # settings for SparkConf